Non-Deterministic Functions as Non-Deterministic Processes (Extended Version): A Correct Encoding

-The translation of types in \figref{fig:enc_sestypfail} captures our use of non-deterministic session protocols (typed with `$\with$') to represent non-deterministic and fail-prone evaluation in \lamrsharfail.
-Notice that the translation of the multiset type $\pi$ depends on two arguments (a strict type $\sigma$ and a number $i \geq 0$) which are left unspecified above.
+The translation of types in \figref{fig:enc_sestypfail} leverages non-deterministic session protocols (typed with `$\with$') to represent non-deterministic fetching and fail-prone evaluation in \lamrsharfail.
+Notice that the translation of the multiset type $\pi$ depends on two arguments (a strict type $\tau$ and a number $i \geq 0$) which are left unspecified above, \secondrev{but are appropriately specified in Proposition~\ref{prop:app_aux}}.
 This is crucial to represent mismatches in \lamrsharfail (i.e., sources of failures) as typable processes in \spi.
 For instance, in \figref{fig:wfsh_rules}, Rule~\redlab{FS{:}app} admits a mismatch between $\sigma^{j} \rightarrow \tau$ and $ \sigma^{k}$, for it allows $j \neq k$.
 In our proof of type preservation, these two arguments are instantiated appropriately, enabling typability as session-typed processes.

 We are now ready to consider correctness for $\piencodf{\cdot}_u$, in the sense of \defref{d:encoding}.
 First, the compositionality property follows directly from \figref{fig:encfail}.
 In the following sections, we state the remaining properties in \defref{d:encoding}: type preservation, operational correspondence, and success sensitiveness.